lindenb/jvarkit/docs/CoverageGrid.md

   * --regions, --region, --interval
       Interval region
     --inversion-flag
-      for DISCORDANT : arcs as a edge outside interval and the other inside the interval
+      for DISCORDANT or SUPPL : arcs as a edge outside interval and the other inside the interval
       Default: false
     --mapq
       min mapping quality